Treshank/GoofyBot/README.md

 # GoofyBot
 A NodeJs discord bot.

-This bot was initally built for the purposes of learning.. but now...
+This bot was initally built for sake of learning.. but now...